Ottawa-Monthly-Meeting/ottawa.quaker.ca/index.md

 ## About Our History

 Ottawa Monthly Meeting was established about 40 years ago.

-## Weekly Meetings
+## _Weekly Meetings_

 We meet regularly for Meeting for Worship.
+On March 19th Meeting in person at the Meeting house will not be connected to the Zoom meeting.
+THis is \[art of an experiment.

 ### Hybrid Meetings during COVID